andreabonvini/Notes/Advanced_Signals/Questions.md

 ## Exam Questions Barbieri

 - **Talk me about Shannon entropy: what's the concept behind the formula and how can we derive the latter?
 What's the link with information theory?
 Se ho n samples, how many bit i need?
 Compute binary entropy + plot , Relazione grafica tra entropia e mutua informazione.
 Joint entropy se sono indipendenti?
-Shannon entropy e il legame con l’informazione. **
+Shannon entropy e il legame con l’informazione.
+Drawing of mutual information and entropy **

   ------------------------------------------------------------------------------------